sjchiass/kibbot/README.md

 ### A bash script for remote trigger

-You can access the flask server from outside a browser.
+You can access the flask server from something other than a web browser.
 A bash script can make the GET request to trigger the feeding.

 ```bash
 #!/bin/bash